dhirsch1138/cc65_devcontainer_1/README.md

 * Source goes in : source/*
 * Firmware goes in : .c65/firmware/firmware.cfg

 Again: This dev container comes with NO FIRMWARE OR SOURCE in the required directories.
+See the Jumpstart section for one way to get started.

 ## Compiling Projects And Writing Eprom
 ### Assembling & Linking